pmacpherson/aws-study-group/inprogress/challenge-02/readme.md

 	* teardown.sh
 		* deletes bucket
 * Try running setup or teardown twice in a row.
 What happens?
+* Note, after deleting an S3 bucket, the bucket name is not immediately available for reuse.

 ### Teardown
 * Delete S3 buckets